KWriting/FWWStory1/README.md

 - some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived
     - some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived
     - some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived
--some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived -some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived -some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived
+- some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived
+- some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived
+- some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived

 * some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived
 * some text and stuff without which I would have known nothing about that which isn't considered to be the conclusion derived